okstyr/firefoxes/README.md

 run setup and follow instructions. once you have done that you will have the following scripts:
-- `ff`        launches one of your firefox 'profiles'
+- `ff`        launches one of your firefox instances
-- `ff-list`   lists all your profiles
+- `ff-list`   lists all your instances, can do a regex search
 - `ff-clone`  makes a copy from `default` or from source specified
 - `ff-rm`     deletes a copy
 - `ff-chrome` copies designated userChrome file to one or more instances